Best Headsets (all Categories) for Dictation and Speech Recognition Software.

 It’s MY headset that I’ve been using every day for close to 5 years now

 * Jabra UC Voice 750 Duo

 This is my own personal headset.
-The Jabra UC Voice 750 (link to price on Amazon.com) is what I’m currently using right now to dictate this review.
+The Jabra UC Voice 750 (link to price at Amazon.com) is what I’m currently using right now to dictate this review.
 I have been using this headset for over 4 years now with Dragon Professional Individual and as you can see from the pictures, it’s a well-worn headset.
 I even turned the cord into a spiral with a DIY method by twisting it around a pencil and then heating the cord with my wife’s hairdryer.

 Dictation accuracy with this headset has been very good.
 Especially when you consider that I don’t have a standard English accent.
 I used this headset from morning till night and its build quality, soft leatherette ear-pads and very lightweight all combine together to give me a very comfortable user experience.

 Unfortunately, like many other lightweight headsets, after a couple of years of use, I had to tape up a couple of points on the headset band just above the speakers.
 I have also had to glue back the foam pad cover because, with years of use, the material over the pads started to slowly open up at the seam.

 Even with its known fragility, I just recently bought another one to keep as a spare for when this finally breaks down and can’t be repaired anymore.
 The temptation to use the new fresh headset is high, but my original one still works fine and has all the DIY modifications I need already done to it.